Sunday 8:15 a.m. Holy Eucharist Rite I

 Sunday 10:45 a.m.
 Holy Eucharist Rite II

-422 Brenau Avenue, Gainesville, GA 30501
+Mailing Address: 422 Brenau Avenue, Gainesville, GA 30501

-Fr.
-Stuart studied in the pre-med program at Lyon College in Batesville, Arkansas (B.S.
-Biology, summa cum laude, 2001) and did his initial theological studies at Columbia Theological Seminary in Decatur, Georgia (M.Div, honors in spiritual formation, 2005) and the School of Theology at the University of the South, Sewanee, Tennessee (Diploma in Anglican Studies, 2008).
-He received his Doctor of Ministry degree from Sewanee as well (May 2017).
-He has also worked and studied for years with the Shalem Institute of Spiritual Formation (Washington, DC).
+He studied in the pre-med program at Lyon College in Batesville, Arkansas (B.S. in Biology, summa cum laude) and did his initial theological studies at Columbia Theological Seminary in Decatur, Georgia (M.Div, honors in spiritual formation).
+He subsequently completed a certificate in Anglican Studies and the Doctor of Ministry degree from the School of Theology at the University of the South in Sewanee Tennessee.

 With the global contemplative community, Fr.
 Stuart has worked with the Shalem Institute for Spiritual Formation, the World Community for Christian Meditation, Contemplative Outreach, the Candler School of Theology, Mepkin Abbey, and others.
 In addition, he continues his practice and research into the connections between the Christian contemplative tradition and Tibetan Buddhism, which he has explored for many years.

 He and his wife, Lisa, have one daughter, Evelyn.
 They grew up in Southeastern Arkansas, in the Mississippi Delta, with fried catfish, sweet tea, and mosquitoes the size of small birds.